Koha-Community/kohadocs/source/cron_jobs.rst

 .. _subject/author-clouds-label:

-Subject/Author Clouds
+Subject/author clouds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/cloud-kw.pl

-Does: Generates HTML keywords clouds from Koha Zebra indexes. misc/cronjobs/cloud-sample.conf has a sample of how this script operates.
+Does: generates HTML keywords clouds from Koha Zebra indexes. misc/cronjobs/cloud-sample.conf has a sample of how this script operates.